katerkalu/halffull_theme/README.md

 # Releases

-0.1a - Quick public release for fun.
+0.5 - A release to get away from that alpha status thingy 0.1a - Quick public release for fun.
 This version has not been tested in a production environment!

 ---